terraform-aws-modules/terraform-aws-eks/docs/UPGRADE-19.0.md

 6. Added outputs:

-   - `cluster_name` - The `cluster_id` currently set by the AWS provider is actually the cluster name, but in the future this will change and there will be a distinction between the `cluster_name` and `clsuter_id`.
+   - `cluster_name` - The `cluster_id` currently set by the AWS provider is actually the cluster name, but in the future this will change and there will be a distinction between the `cluster_name` and `cluster_id`.
 [Reference](https://github.com/hashicorp/terraform-provider-aws/issues/27560)

 ## Upgrade Migrations